 23. Warning flags

-An agricultural combination that exceeds 2.5 m in width must not be used on a road unless warning flags, made of high visibility yellow or orange material and of at least 0.45 sq m in size are attached to each lateral extremity of the combination.
+An agricultural combination that exceeds 2.5 m in width must not be used on a road unless warning flags, made of high visibility yellow or orange material and of at least 450 mm square in size are attached to each lateral extremity of the combination.

 [Regulation 23 amended in Gazette 24 Feb 2006 p.
-888.]
+888; 7 Dec 2010 p.
+6098.]

 24. Certain vehicles may be equipped with flashing amber light